-There is a lot to think about when it comes to deciding how much you want to charge for your products or services.
+There is a lot to think about when it comes to deciding how much you want to charge for your products and services.

 For business owners, it can be tricky to find a healthy medium between being competitive and making sure you’re generating profit.